-Five years into his 21,000-mile trek across the globe, Paul has invited two lucky Scouts attending select high-adventure bases in 2018 to join the Out of Eden Walk during a weeklong trip in Asia.
+Paul has invited two lucky Scouts attending select high-adventure bases in 2019 to join the Out of Eden Walk during a weeklong trip in Asia.
 Here you will find the guide that will help Scouts navigate through the selection process to be considered for this once-in-a-lifetime opportunity.

 An Invitation to Write